Down Syndrome Clinical Trials

 Down Syndrome Trials at a Glance

-59 actively recruiting trials for down syndrome are listed on ClinicalTrialsFinder across 6 cities in 22 countries.
-The largest study group is Not Applicable with 32 trials, with the heaviest enrollment activity in Lahore, Cincinnati, and Phoenix.
-Lead sponsors running down syndrome studies include Riphah International University, Institut Jerome Lejeune, and University of Arizona.
+72 actively recruiting trials for down syndrome are listed on ClinicalTrialsFinder across 6 cities in 24 countries.
+The largest study group is Not Applicable with 36 trials, with the heaviest enrollment activity in Lahore, Aurora, and Phoenix.
+Lead sponsors running down syndrome studies include Riphah International University, University of Colorado, Denver, and Institut Jerome Lejeune.

 Browse down syndrome trials by phase